 In 2018 and 2019, the Hope credit is phased out starting at adjusted gross income levels of $80,000 for single filers and $160,000 for joint filers, while the Lifetime Learning credit is phased out starting at adjusted gross income levels of $57,000 ($58,000 in 2019) for single filers and $114,000 ($116,000 in 2019) for joint filers.

 Even if a taxpayer doesn't own a business, they may still be able to deduct certain business-related expenses if they purchased something for their job and were not reimbursed by an employer.
 For example, job related travel is deductible on an income tax return.
 Receipts will be needed as proof of these expenses.

-Individuals that work for more than one employer in any tax year, and have earnings in excess of $118,500 in 2015 and 2016, may have paid too much Social Security tax.
+Individuals that work for more than one employer in any tax year, and have earnings in excess of $128,400 in 2018 and $132,900 in 2019, may have paid too much Social Security tax.
 Individuals can claim a refund on Form 1040 when they file their personal income tax return with the Internal Revenue Service.